 The idea of such a unit was suggested by Charles Beckwith, a Special Forces officer, who had served as an exchange officer with the British Army’s Special Air Service (22 SAS Regiment) during the Malayan Emergency.
 He proposed a highly adaptable and autonomous force that specializes in covert missions.

 In an interview, former Delta Force operator Paul Howe stated about the high attrition rate of his Delta selection course.
 Out of his two classes totaling 240 candidates, only 12 to 14 completed the course.

 4. Alpha Group – Russia

 Some of you might be wondering what about ‘Spetsnaz’?
-Well, you should know that Spetsnaz is a general term used for all the Soviet/Russian special forces.
+You should know that Spetsnaz is a general term used for all the Soviet/Russian special forces.

 During the Soviet era, the Alpha Group took part in armed interventions in Afghanistan, Lebanon, and the Baltic region.
-Domestically, it has taken part in almost every major anti-terrorist/hostage operations, including the Moscow theater siege in 2002 and the Beslan school siege in 2004.
+Domestically, it has taken part in almost every major anti-terrorist/hostage operation, including the Moscow theater siege in 2002 and the Beslan school siege in 2004.

 3. Shayetet 13 – Israel